mozerpol/NotesFromLearning/FPGAodPoczatkuDoKonca/README.md

 dokonczyc https://www.tempoautomation.com/blog/the-advantages-of-antifuse-technology-for-aerospace-applications/

 ##### SRAM type
+This type of device is based on static memory technology, because of this lose their configuration after a power loss.
+Unlike *antifuse* devices, these can be programmed multiple times.
+These deviecs don't require any additional technological processes, so these systems are designed based on the most advanced technologies. <br/>
+Unfortunately, SRAM chips are volatile, so it's necessary to load the configuration code inside the chip every time when the system boots up.
+Configuration code is oad from a special non-volatile memory chip such as EPROM or Flash.
+This additional requirement makes it necessary to reserve more space on the PCB surface. <br/>

 ## FPGA od początku do końca - część druga
 [Here](https://elektronikab2b.pl/technika/1468-fpga-od-poczatku-do-konca-czesc-druga) is the link to the article.